 Community-acquired pneumonia

 Risk factors for community-acquired pneumonia include human immunodeficiency virus (HIV) infection, alcoholism, influenza in the community, injection drug use, smoking, diabetes, and chronic obstructive pulmonary disease (COPD).
-In adults, Streptococcus pneumoniae is the most common bacterial cause of community-acquired pneumonia.
+Streptococcus pneumoniae is the most common bacterial cause of community-acquired pneumonia in adults.
 In addition, it is a leading cause of bacteremia and meningitis.

 Pathogenesis

-S. pneumoniae is capable of producing very severe disease and often life-threatening infections upon entering the bloodstream and the meninges.
-It is a leading cause of bacteremia and meningitis, and also a major cause of sinusitis and acute otitis media.
-The virulence of the organism is primarily due to the antiphagocytic properties of the polysaccharide capsule.
+S. pneumoniae can produce severe and often life-threatening infections upon entering the bloodstream and the meninges.
+It is a leading cause of bacteremia and meningitis and also a major cause of sinusitis and acute otitis media.
+The organism's virulence is primarily due to the antiphagocytic properties of the polysaccharide capsule.

 Prevention